eleagece/An-lisis-de-Redes-Sociales-SOC-/README.md

 # Social Network Analysis
-Graph studies of various social networks (STRAVA mainly) through different variablesid
+Graph studies of social networks (STRAVA mainly) through different variables

 # P1
 Data crawler from .xml files (which represent a bipartite graph with movies and actors) and generation of .csv files (which represent actor graph and movies graph separated).